daormar/debasher/doc/design_doc_webui.md

 the fifo tag `control`, written from outside the program, where `debasher_snapshot_resident` and `debasher_stop_resident` write their triggers.
 The labels of these options are reserved, and no option of the user may take them.

-How many heartbeat channels an `array` or `generator` process needs is only known when its options are defined, and how script generation writes them belongs to "Script generation and import of a resident program".
+How many tasks an `array` or `generator` process has is only known when its options are defined, so the `Supervisor` reads the heartbeat channels of such a node as a fanout family, as a `standard` process reads the tasks of an array (see "Option definitions"), and sends to the tasks of an initiator of that kind the same way.
+The family is counted by the command line option that counts the fanout family the node is connected to, directly or through the tasks of another array.
+A resident program with a `Supervisor` and a node of that kind that reaches no such family has no count for it, and script generation refuses it.
+The node has to build exactly as many tasks as the option says.
+A task too few makes the engine refuse the program, since the `Supervisor` would connect to a task that does not exist, and so does a task too many, which would otherwise run
+unsupervised: in a program with a `Supervisor`, the engine refuses a node with no heartbeat channel.

 **Initiators.** `ProgramProcess.initiator` marks a node as an initiator, where a round starts.
 A program made of independent subgraphs needs one initiator in